simoncropparchived/Chevron/README.md

 ## MSIE JavaScript Engine for .NET

-The binary ships with an ILMerged copy of the [MSIE JavaScript Engine](https://github.com/Taritsyn/MsieJavaScriptEngine/).
-It also gives ceridt to various other libraries for its' inspiration [MSIE JavaScript Engine Credits](https://github.com/Taritsyn/MsieJavaScriptEngine#credits).
+The project uses the [MSIE JavaScript Engine](https://github.com/Taritsyn/MsieJavaScriptEngine/).
+It also gives credit to various other libraries for its' inspiration [MSIE JavaScript Engine Credits](https://github.com/Taritsyn/MsieJavaScriptEngine#credits).
 Also see the [License](http://github.com/Taritsyn/MsieJavaScriptEngine/blob/master/LICENSE.md).

 ## Icon